BULL RUN, VA

 To advance against a sheltered foe, while at the same time

-subjected to an enfilading fire of artillery, was too great an
+subjected to an enfilading fire of artillery, was too great

 undertaking.